History of the Institute

 - Prof. Mirijam Zobel (since 2021) - Head of the institute: Structure and dynamics of nanoscale solid-liquid and solid-gaseous interfaces, structure elucidation of nanomaterials; X-ray and neutron scattering

 - Priv.-Doz.
-Lars Peters headed the Institute of Crystallography from August 1st, 2020 to June 30th, 2021 as a deputy chair; Substitution effects in ionic solids, especially coupled substitutions in alumino-, gallo-, phosphosilicates, as well as in-situ diffractometric and spectroscopic methods for the structural characterization of inorganic functional materials under non-standard thermodynamic conditions.
+Lars Peters headed the Institute of Crystallography from August 1st, 2020 to June 30th, 2021 as a deputy chair: Substitution effects in ionic solids and in situ diffractometric and spectroscopic methods.

 - Prof. Georg Roth (1996 - 2020) - Teaching and Research Area Applied Crystallography and Mineralogy and managing director of the institute (2009 - 2020): Single crystal diffraction studies with X-ray and neutron radiation, neutron instrumentation and structure-property relationships in modern functional materials.